Of all the financial vehicles of investment, Mutual Funds (MF) have come out a winner all the way.

 Risk comes from not knowing what you are doing- Warren Buffett

 The bottom line is that as an investor you should be aware of all pros and cons and be able to make an informed decision.
-And whatever route you select, make sure to stay invested for the long term as it does not work efficiently for a time horizon of fewer than 5 years.
+And whatever route you select, stay invested for the long term as it does not work efficiently for a time horizon of fewer than 5 years.

 If you are still confused and don’t want to take a blind risk.
 Then you may get in touch with the Fincart Team today.
 In order to seek good investment advice.